Hokkaido Consadole Sapporo: Consadole Sapporo (1996–2015)

 In 2001, they finished 11th in J1.
 However, at the end of the season, the club failed to persuade Okada to renew the contract and several leading players also left the club.
 In 2002, they finished bottom and were relegated to J2 for a second time.

 In 2003, they again tried to return to the top-flight immediately by investing heavily but the team didn't perform well on the pitch.
-They finished 9th and their debt again crossed the 3 billion yen mark.
+They finished ninth and their debt again crossed the 3-billion-yen mark.

 The deficit-ridden club realized they needed a drastic restructuring and released highly paid leading players including mainstay Yasuyuki Konno.
 The rejuvenated but inexperienced team finished bottom of J2 in 2004.
 The bright side was their improved financial situation where the debt was sharply reduced to less than 100 million yen.

-In 2005 and 2006, they finished 6th.
+In 2005 and 2006, they finished sixth.
 In 2006 they also reached the semi-finals of the Emperor's Cup, 15 years after reaching the semi-finals in Kawasaki–the furthest they've reached in the Cup.
 In 2007 they finally earned promotion as champions and play in J1 in the 2008 season.

-A loss on October 19, 2008 confirmed Sapporo's relegation to J2 for the 2009 season, overtaking Kyoto Sanga as the league's most relegated side.
-Having won the Japanese second-tier championship a record 5 times (including two JSL Second Divisions as Toshiba, and one former JFL title), they were promoted to Division One after finishing third in 2011.
+A loss on October 19, 2008, confirmed Sapporo's relegation to J2 for the 2009 season, overtaking Kyoto Sanga as the league's most relegated side.
+Having won the Japanese second-tier championship a record five times (including two JSL Second Divisions as Toshiba, and one former JFL title), they were promoted to Division One after finishing third in 2011.
 However, a torrid 2012 season ended with Consadole holding the highest goals conceded per game ratio, the worst points per game ratio and the highest loss percentage in J.League history as they were relegated after just 27 matches played, making the 2012 team one of the worst to have ever featured in the top division.
 From the 2016 season, the club has adopted the new name as "Hokkaido Consadole Sapporo".

 Hokkaido Consadole Sapporo (2016–present)

 In 2016, the club changed its name to Hokkaido Consadole Sapporo.
 After four years spent at the J2, Hokkaido Consadole Sapporo returned to the J1 ahead of the 2017 season, having been promoted as 2016 J2 League champions.

-On Feb.
-9, 2018, the team won the inaugural Pacific Rim Cup tournament in Honolulu, Hawaii, defeating the Vancouver Whitecaps 1–0.
+On 9 February 2018, the team won the inaugural Pacific Rim Cup tournament in Honolulu, Hawaii, defeating the Vancouver Whitecaps 1–0.
 2018 was the season they reached their highest placing in the J.League era and in Sapporo – 4th, 27 years after achieving the same place in Kawasaki.

 In January 2022, Hokkaido Consadole Sapporo's Thai player Chanathip Songkrasin who was part of the 2018 J.League Best XI joined Kawasaki Frontale with a transfer fee of around $3.8 million, breaking the J.League record for the highest domestic transfer.

-The club is currently playing their 7th consecutive season at the J1 on 2023.
+On 1 December 2024, after seven years in the top flight, Hokkaido Consadole Sapporo got relegated to the J2 League.